-We're working hard to do all we can to support our local economy recover from the coronavirus crisis.
-In the first instance, we're helping businesses reopen after lockdown but we want them to thrive in the longer term.
-We've published an economic recovery plan which sets out what we're proposing.
-This is a 'live' document so will be updated as the response to coronavirus changes.
+We've worked hard to do all we can to support our local economy recover from the coronavirus crisis.
+In the first instance, we're helping businesses reopen after lockdown and thrive in the longer term.
+We published an economic recovery plan and a summary document which sets out our proposals.
+These are 'live' documents so will be updated as the response to coronavirus changes.
+You can now read about the key outcomes and outputs from Q1 April to June 2020, Q2 July to September 2020, Q3 October to December 2020 and Q4 January to March 2021.

 Growing business and creating high-value jobs in the Harrogate district is the focus of our Economic Growth Strategy 2017-2035.
 To date our work has included supporting over 100 local businesses to progress their growth plans and achieve their job creation ambitions.